nRFCloud/utils/README.md

 Please see the README in each folder for more information.

-How to obtain the device's UUID:

-The device contains a UUID which can be used as the nRF Cloud device ID (MQTT client ID).
-The UUID is found in the device identity attestation token, which is a base64 encoded CBOR object.

 ## How to obtain the nRF9160's UUID:

 The nRF9160 contains a UUID which can be used as the nRF Cloud device ID (MQTT client ID).